joeyrobert/ceruleanjs/README.md

 CeruleanJS is licensed under the [GNU GPL v3](LICENSE).

 ## Changelog

+* v0.2.0 *(Cobalt)* - 2021-12-19
+    * Upgrade to Node 16+ (big speed boost)
+    * Improved `isAttacked` function based on piece lists for faster move generation, using generated attack tables
+    * Transposition table in search, evaluation and pawn evaluation.
+Hash move is ordered first in move ordering.
+    * Switch to Array#sort and away from custom quicksort for move ordering
+    * Use [Relative History Heuristic](https://www.chessprogramming.org/Relative_History_Heuristic) in conjunction with MVV/LVA for move ordering
+    * Support memory command in xboard interface, much tighter memory consumption than previous version
+    * Improved timing on iterative deepening code to prevent the engine from running out of time
+    * Added `bitbucket-pipelines.yml` for unit tests on every commit
+    * Added `.eslintrc` for JS linting
+    * Improved search timing using `performance.now()`
+    * Updated icon and metadata for `ceruleanjs.exe`

 * v0.1.1 *(Blizzard)* - 2016-01-20
     * Fixed Polyglot castling bug